theotherp/nzbhydra/README.md

 Generally testing and any bug reports are very welcome.

 Any pull requests are also welcome, but I feel I and the program would mostly profit from:
-* A web designer / better web design.
-I'm not going to spend a lot of work to make the frontend look slightly better.
 * Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance (see above)
 * More indexers (see above)
 * Auto update (see above)